Macitentan: Role of macitentan

 Macitentan blocks the ET1-dependent rise in intracellular calcium by inhibiting the binding of ET-1 to ET receptors.
 Blocking of the ETA receptor subtype seems to be of more importance in the treatment of PAH than blocking of ETB, likely because there are higher numbers of ETA receptors than ETB receptors in pulmonary arterial smooth muscle cells.
-The blocking of Endothelin 1 leads to vasodilation and decreases the proliferation of cells in the vessels of the artries which contributes to the narrowing and leads to the pulmonary arterial hypertension.
+The blocking of Endothelin 1 leads to vasodilation and decreases the proliferation of cells in the vessels of the arteries which contributes to the narrowing and leads to the pulmonary arterial hypertension.

 Pharmacokinetics

 Macitentan is taken as a 10 mg oral dose once a day.
 Its half-life in humans is about 16 hours and steady state is reached by the third day of administration.
 It is absorbed slowly into the plasma.
-Macitentan dealkylates into the active metabolite ACT-132577, which reaches its peak plasma concentration about 30 hours after the first dose is administered, and has a half-life of approximately 48 hours.
-Although ACT-132577 has a lower affinity for the ET receptors than its parent compound, It maintains higher plasma concentrations than macitentan.
+Macitentan dealkylates into the active metabolite aprocitentan (ACT-132577), which reaches its peak plasma concentration about 30 hours after the first dose is administered, and has a half-life of approximately 48 hours.
+Although aprocitentan has a lower affinity for the ET receptors than its parent compound, It maintains higher plasma concentrations than macitentan.
 Both compounds can be excreted from the body through the urine or feces.

 Co-administration of ciclosporin has only a slight effect on the concentrations of macitentan and its active metabolite, while rifampicin decreases the area under the curve (AUC) of the drug's blood plasma concentration by 79%, and ketoconazole approximately doubles it.
 This corresponds to the finding that macitentan is mainly metabolised via the liver enzyme CYP3A4.